YumaYX/rubydemodoc/input/date/format.md

-This Ruby code snippet demonstrates how to get the current time and format it into a specific string representation.
-The code first captures the current time using `Time.now` and stores it in the variable `t`.
-Then, it uses the `stftime(%F)` method on the `t` object.
-The `%F` format specifier instructs `stftime` to represent the date and time in the ISO 8601 format, which is `YYYY-MM-DD`.
-Therefore, the code retrieves the current date and time and formats it as a string in the `YYYY-MM-DD` format.
+This Ruby code snippet demonstrates formatting the current time into a string using the `strftime` method.
+Specifically, it uses the format string "%F", which represents the ISO 8601 date format (YYYY-MM-DD), resulting in a string representation of the current date.